RhysDeimel/whoshome/README.md

 It then creates a basic html file and transfers it to the directory I've set ngnix to serve as a webpage.
 Currently I have cron running it every five minutes.

-It's basic, ugly as sin, but works.
+It's basic, ugly as sin, but kinda works.

 ### Future plans
 - get MAC addresses of all housemate's devices